Services at Kokoro Clinic

 At Kokoro Clinic, treatments are personalized to support the whole personβ€”not just the symptom.
 Drawing from Chinese Medicine and integrative healing modalities, care is tailored to your body, nervous system, constitution, and lived experience.
+Rather than the standard short 15-minute visit common with many healthcare providers, I offer a whole-person approach and take the time to deeply explore your health history, lifestyle, symptoms, and goals for treatment.
+Your first appointment is two hours long, so we can get to know each other and create a treatment plan that feels supportive, intentional, and individualized.

 Chinese Medicine offers a range of natural healing modalities to support health and wellbeing, and I am a strong advocate for helping patients feel empowered in their own healing process.
-Often we are made to believe that a pharmaceutical is the only answer, but I want you to know that you are the team captain.
+Often, we are made to believe that a pharmaceutical is the only answer, but I want you to know that you are the team captain.
 I am here to support you as a guide, coach, cheerleader, and accountability partner along the way.
+At Kokoro Clinic, treatments are customized to your unique constitution through an evaluation of your tongue, pulse, symptoms, and overall patterns of imbalance.
+Rather than treating symptoms in isolation, Chinese Medicine considers the interconnected nature of the body, mind, and lifestyle, which means that two people with similar symptoms may receive entirely different treatments based on their individual needs.

 Below is a brief guide to some of the modalities I use to support healing, regulation, and overall wellbeing.